gamedev-iitk/gamedev-iitk.github.io/_posts/2020-04-19-week-1-tower-defense.md

 ---
-title: "Week 1: Starting the project"
+title: "Week 1: Starting "
 categories:
 - Dev
 feature_image: "https://picsum.photos/2560/600?image=872"
+images:
+  - src: /assets/img/wolf1.png
+  - src: /assets/img/shark_wire.png
+  - src: /assets/img/tower2.png
 ---

 We've started working on a new project this summer.
 This is the first entry in a series of posts to record our progress.
 A lot has happened this week, and things are off to an excellent start.
 Let's dive into it.